Feature request #18168

 Note that we are discussion about this already for some long time.

-#4 Updated by D M over 2 years ago
+#4 Updated by D M about 5 years ago

 Thanks -- for completeness I'd like to address the following points made in the page you linked to: